DÜNYA GÜREŞİNDE

 W. Jumin (RUS)

-On the mat, behind the opponent, tightwaisting his body and leaning against his shoulder, the offensive wrestler attempts to roll sideways (pictures 1, 2 and 3).
+An offensive action of the Olympic champion P. Gardshew (BUL) A Combination: rolling sideways; turning the opponent with and arm lock On the mat, behind the opponent, tightwaisting his body and leaning against his shoulder, the offensive wrestler attempts to roll sideways (pictures 1, 2 and 3).
 Actually faking this action, the offensive wrestler allows his opponent to return to the original position (picture 4).
 As soon as the opponent takes the original position, the offensive wrestler, with his right arm overhooks his right shoulder and arm (picture 5).
 He then lifts him up with his leg vine and pelvis force, quickly turning him over with his back on the mat (pictures 6, 7 and 8).
 (Juri A. Schachmuradow, Freestyle Wrestling.
-FILA, 1996)
+FILA, 1996) |

 An offensive action of the world champion